msecrist-couchbase/smallcb-training-capella/README.md

 DONE: using docker --add-host to add to /etc/hosts file so that couchbase://couchbase.live:8091 connection string works.

-DONE: need to golang proxy to use the remapped port #'s? in the REST responses, to rewrite REST json maps to list server hostnames/addrs correctly.
+DONE: need to golang proxy to use the remapped port #'s in the REST responses, to rewrite REST json maps to list server hostnames/addrs correctly.